 Sharon Hsiang Chen, President

 returned to the TFF Board in 2010 after serving from 2003-2008—including as Board Vice President in 2007.
 She lived for two years abroad in Taipei, Taiwan where she was a full time student learning Mandarin Chinese.
 Sharon worked in Product Management at Microsoft from 1994-2006 on programs such as MS Access and MS/MSN Money.
-Sharon serves on the Development Committee.
+Sharon serves on the Development Committee and Finance Committee.

 Dr. Paulene Quigley, Vice President

 brings extensive experience as a biochemist working in both the Biotech industry as well as academia.
 She has served in a number of capacities including research scientist, senior scientist, project manager and business development officer within the drug development and health sciences industry.
 After winning a Fulbright award to study at the University of Glasgow in Scotland, she returned to the US to continue her research.
 She earned her PhD in Biomolecular structure and drug design from the University of Washington and then worked with local biotech company, Targeted Genetics to develop and scale up their AAV gene therapy platform.
 From there, she moved to the UW, where she helped to establish the Center for Systems and Translational Research on Infectious Disease (STRIDE).
 This center is dedicated to using high-throughput technologies to expand the scope of biological investigations towards improving the health care quality and training new scientists.
 She lives on a houseboat on Lake Union where she enjoys swimming, biking and tree-climbing with her three young children.

 Marlyn Twitchell, Treasurer